outdreamer/build-a-cure/docs/tasks/new_examples.md

       - apply solution structure (like a 'structure filter') that has relevant structures to the error type, such as the insight:
         - 'prevent functionality/structures/attributes that has no valid/relevant/useful intent' (like 'aggregation' or 'alignment' intents)
         - this solution structure is relevant because the error type 'structure has no valid intent', so a 'prevention' function should be applied to it

+## example of applying solution metric filters such as 'requirements' to find/derive/generate a target solution structure like a 'proof'

+      - interface query implementing a solution automation workflow having the 'connect' core interaction function
+        - connect a function 'specific example' or 'rule' input with 'general or absolute proof' output on the math interface by applying the logic interface

+      - apply 'proof' structure requirements:
+        - describes all possible variation in the output in terms of components capable of producing that variation
+        - complete set of test cases or representative example test that can scale absolutely
+        - connects components using only logic rules & definitions
+          - example: if we have connections 'a is a subset of b', and 'b is a subset of c', then we can derive new connections by applying the definitions of 'subset', 'equal', and 'container' to the components
+            - 'a is a subset of c'
+            - 'c is a container of b & a'
+            - 'b is a container of a'
+            - 'b is not equal to a is not equal to c'
+          - definitions:
+            - container: if a is a subset of b, b contains a
+            - subset: if a contains only elements that also appear in b, but b has more elements that dont appear in a, a is a subset of b
+            - equal: if a and b have the same elements and no different elements, a is equal to b
+          - we've applied the logic of the 'subset-container' connection in the definitions to the subsets a & b, to identify their connected container components (b & c, and c)
+          - proofs also have this restriction, in that they can apply definitions/rules to identify connections between components, if the rules specify certain (having certainty attributes like absolute, constant, required, or definitive) connections like equivalence
+          - proofs are a combination of rules with certain connections
+          - 'proof templates' (structures) can be constructed using connectible/interactive rule sets (applying structures like combinations to core components of a proof like rule sets)
+          - you can match input-outputs (like question-proof) using proof templates (connection sequences between question & proof), if there's a proof template that matches the input question & output proof, but you may not know the proof in advance (like if doing combinatorial analysis on functions to see if anything can be proven about the functions)
+            - example question: prove that 'a is a subset of c', given rules 'a is a subset of b' and 'b is a subset of c'
+            - example proof:
+              - prove:
+                - 'a is a subset of c' = 'a has only elements that appear in c, but c has more'
+              - apply definition of 'subset'
+                - 'a is a subset of b' = 'a has only elements that appear in b, but b has more'
+                - 'b is a subset of c' = 'b has only elements that appear in c, but c has more'
+                - 'a is a subset of c' = 'a has only elements that appear in c, but c has more' (arrived at proof using 'subset' definition)
+            - proof template:
+              - specific template:
+                - to prove that an attribute is transitive for a standard case (three input components), given example connection rules regarding the component with the attribute (subset) & the component giving it that attribute (set), and given a definition that makes testing for definition fit as simple as a set of basic calculations ('does a only have elements that appear in b', and 'does b have more elements') where the connection rules connect two different component pairs in the set of three input components, and the proof requirement is to prove that the remaining pair is also connected in the same way, apply the definition of the connection rule to the remaining pair to test for definition fit
+              - general template:
+                - to prove that an attribute applies to all subsets in a set, find a standard case that is extensible to other formats/inputs, and apply the definition of the attribute connection rule to all subsets in the set for the standard case
+              - if you have inputs like a set of components, and rules connecting a subset of components, and a proof requirement of determining if the same rule can connect the remaining component subsets, these proof templates are applicable